 Note From Mommypotamus: Today’s recipe for crunchy, maple goodness comes from Carol of Ditch the Wheat.
-Her new ebook, The Grain-Free Snacker, is on sale right now.
+Her cookbook recently came out and it’s fantastic!
 We’re talking grain-free pizza pockets, nachos, three kinds of cheesecake, tart cherry gumdrops, gummy worms and salami basil fig bites, so no procrastinating, mmmkay?
 Grab it here.

-I’m Carol Lovett from Ditch the Wheat and I am thrilled to be sharing a recipe from my new cookbook, The Grain-Free Snacker.
+I’m Carol Lovett from Ditch the Wheat and I am thrilled to be sharing a recipe from my new cookbook.
 I have been a huge fan of Mommypotamus for a long time.
 I finally got to meet my hero in July.
 I’ve been living in Nashville for a few months and I was invited to see Heather’s farm and meet her family.
 It was an epic adventure full of goat kisses and walks through a dream backyard.

 Have you seen pictures of where they live?
 It’s paradise!
 I was at their farm taking pictures of the goats and chickens for a future secret project.
 Their mama goat was nibbling on my shorts, which was really funny, but you would have thought I had granola in my pocket.